 Check out my blogpost: How Many Days in Europe Cities?

-Every season has its own specialty and to dictate which season to go does not make sense at all.
-For me personally, I chose Summer although generally I prefer Spring or Autumn.
+Every season has its own speciality and to dictate which season to go does not make sense at all.
+For me personally, I chose Summer although generally, I prefer Spring or Autumn.

-Why I chose to travel during Summer for Europe?
-It comes back to budget, summer is the time where hotels in cities are slashing price up to 50% as their regular customers which are businessman are away on vacation.
-Hence, traveling in summer means cheaper & better accommodation!
+Why did I choose to travel during Summer for Europe?
+It comes back to the budget, summer is the time where hotels in cities are slashing price up to 50% as their regular customers which are businessman are away on vacation.
+Hence, travelling in summer means cheaper & better accommodation!
 50% savings per night in Europe is BIG MONEY !!

-Second, during summer, there is more day light.
-The sun doesn’t set until 9 to 10pm every day.
-It also means you have longer time for sightseeing places which have no time restriction.
+Second, during the summer, there is more daylight.
+The sun doesn’t set until 9 to 10 pm every day.
+It also means you have a longer time for sightseeing places which have no time restriction.
 Not only that, you feel safer walking around in daylight rather than in the dark.
 Third, summer is full of activities & some special ones are only available in summer.
 Lastly, who can resist Summer Sales where prominent & luxury European brands are clearing their stocks at dirt cheap price?

-However, plan wisely, Italy is not the place you want to go in mid summer.
-With scorching heat up to 42 degree Celsius that’s impossible for comfortable sightseeing & with most shop closed for vacations, you will definitely miss out the authentic Italian culture !!
-Therefore visit Italy early summer before their annual vacation starts in end of July till end of August.
+However, plan wisely, Italy is not the place you want to go in mid-summer.
+With scorching heat up to 42 degree Celsius, that’s impossible for comfortable sightseeing & with the most shop closed for vacations, you will definitely miss out the authentic Italian culture !!
+Therefore visit Italy early summer before their annual vacation starts at the end of July till the end of August.

 Why not winter?
-My personal opinion is that traveling in winter is a hassle.
+My personal opinion is that travelling in winter is a hassle.
 First, it is very cold in Europe.
-Second, snowstorm will causes unexpected delays to your plan.
-Third, you have less day light compared to other seasons.
-However the choice is still yours, if you are planning for snow sports such as skiing, it would an idiot choice to go Europe in summer right?
+Second, a snowstorm will cause unexpected delays to your plan.
+Third, you have less daylight compared to other seasons.
+However, the choice is still yours, if you are planning for snow sports such as skiing, it would an idiot choice to go to Europe in summer right?

-4. Do I need Travel Visa to travel Europe?
+4. Do I need Travel Visa to travel to Europe?

-To find out whether you need visa to travel Europe, you can refer: Europe Visa Policy
+To find out whether you need a visa to travel to Europe, you can refer: Europe Visa Policy

 How much should I Budget Per Day?